FilOzone/filecoin-services-payments/README.md

 #### `terminateRail(uint256 railId)`

 Initiates the graceful shutdown of a payment rail.
-This is a critical function that formally ends a payment agreement and activates the lockup safety hatch for the service provider.
+This is a critical function that formally ends a payment agreement and activates the lockup safety hatch for the payee.

--   **When to use:** Called by an operator or a client to end a service agreement, either amicably or in an emergency.
+-   **When to use:** Called by an operator or a payer to end a service agreement, either amicably or in an emergency.

 **Who Can Call This Function?**

 Authorization to terminate a rail is strictly controlled:

 -   **The Operator:** The rail's operator can call this function at any time.
--   **The Client (Payer):** The client can only call this function if their account is fully funded (`isAccountLockupFullySettled` is true).
+-   **The Payer (Payer):** The payer can only call this function if their account is fully funded (`isAccountLockupFullySettled` is true).
--   **The Payee:** The service provider (payee) **cannot** call this function.
+-   **The Payee:** The payee (payee) **cannot** call this function.

 **Core Logic and State Changes**

 -   **Sets a Final Deadline:** Termination sets a final settlement deadline (`endEpoch`).
-This is calculated as `client.lockupLastSettledAt + rail.lockupPeriod`, activating the `lockupPeriod` as a guaranteed payment window.
+This is calculated as `payer.lockupLastSettledAt + rail.lockupPeriod`, activating the `lockupPeriod` as a guaranteed payment window.
--   **Stops Future Lockups:** The client's account `lockupRate` is immediately reduced by the rail's `paymentRate`.
-This is a crucial step that stops the client from accruing any *new* lockup obligations for this rail.
+-   **Stops Future Lockups:** The payer's account `lockupRate` is immediately reduced by the rail's `paymentRate`.
+This is a crucial step that stops the payer from accruing any *new* lockup obligations for this rail.
 -   **Frees Operator Allowances:** The operator's rate usage is decreased, freeing up their `rateAllowance` for other rails.

 **Validator Callback**